ansible/ansible/docs/docsite/rst/playbooks_checkmode.rst

 Example::

   tasks:
     - name: this task will make changes to the system even in check mode
       command: /something/to/run --even-in-check-mode
       check_mode: no

     - name: this task will always run under checkmode and not change the system
-        lineinfile: line="important config" dest=/path/to/myconfig.conf state=present
+      lineinfile:
+          line: "important config"
+          dest: /path/to/myconfig.conf
+          state: present
       check_mode: yes

 Running single tasks with ``check_mode: yes`` can be useful to write tests for